Catalonia pushes ahead with referendum plans despite court move

 Catalonia said earlier this week it would temporarily suspend campaigning as it prepared to appeal against the Constitutional Court decision.

-Mas is due to meet pro-independence parties in Barcelona on Friday to decide strategy following the court ruling.
-Political analysts have said Mas was likely to call early regional elections, turning it into a de-facto plebiscite on secession.
+Mas is due to meet pro-independence parties in Barcelona on Friday to reach an agreement on a strategy following the court ruling.
+Political analysts have said Mas was likely to call early regional elections, turning it into a de-facto plebiscite on secession hopes.